cr3314/mediabunny/docs/guide/supported-formats-and-codecs.md

 It is experimental and still requires more work on the main library and CustomCoder APIs.
 Issues examples:
 - No proper way for user to confirm if a file is indeed a WebM with alpha and thus if opt-in support is needed.
-- CustomCoder supports detection is not specific enough with current abstraction.
+- Limitations with current abstraction.
+- Poor performance on Firefox.
+- Does not support Safari.
 :::

 ### Encoding WebM with alpha channel